linkerd/website/linkerd.io/content/2/features/proxy-configuration.md

         config.linkerd.io/skip-inbound-ports: 4222,6222
 ```

 Note that configuration overrides on proxies injected using the `linkerd inject` command is planned for release 2.4.
-Follow this [GitHub issue](https://github.com/linkerd/linkerd2/issues/2590) for task progress.
+Follow this [GitHub issue](https://github.com/linkerd/linkerd2/issues/2590) for progress.